leonidg/gitdoc/Git.md

 <span class="addition">+A second line</span>
 </span></code></pre>

 Additionally, many commands we've talked about actually secretly expect a commit name, and use `HEAD` if you don't provide one.
-For example, `git log` actually shows the file at a particular commit, and just defaults to `HEAD` if you don't provide one.
+For example, `git log` actually shows the history starting at a particular commit, and just defaults to `HEAD` if you don't provide one.
 If you give it a commit, it will start at that commit.
 Try it!

 Even `git diff` operates as if we provided a commit name, using `HEAD` if we didn't provide one.
 So if you change a file and run `git diff` (which is the same as running `git diff HEAD`) it will show you everything that changed since the previous commit.
 But if you run `git diff` with a particular commit, it will show you everything that changed since **that** commit.
 So for example, if we don't change any files and run `git diff HEAD^`, we will see everything that changed since the second-to-last commit, which is almost equivalent to running `git show HEAD`: